ibm-cloud-docs/schematics/cli-reference.md

     <tr>
     <td>`template_repo.branch`</td>
  <td>Optional</td>
-  <td>Enter the GitHub or GitLab branch where your Terraform configuration files are stored. <pre class="codeblock"><code>"url": "https://github.com/IBM-Cloud/terraform-provider-ibm",
+  <td>Enter the GitHub or GitLab branch where your Terraform configuration files are stored.  <strong>Note</strong> Now, in template_repo, you can also update url with more parameters as shown in the block. <pre class="codeblock"><code>"url": "https://github.com/IBM-Cloud/terraform-provider-ibm",
      "branch": "master;",
      "datafolder": “examples/ibm-vsi”,
      "release": "v1.8.0"</code></pre></td></tr>